Roboy/RoboyVR/00_sphinx_documentation/documentation/Usage/0_installation.rst

 Part 2: Simulation Setup
 -------------------------------------------

-Follow the setup instructions on the main `Roboy repository <https://github.com/Roboy/Roboy>`_ *Note: the setup.sh of gazebo is in /usr/share/gazebo-7/setup.sh and not in ../gazebo-7.0/..*
+Follow the setup instructions on the main `Roboy repository <https://github.com/Roboy/Roboy>`_.

+|*Note: the setup.sh of gazebo is in /usr/share/gazebo-7/setup.sh and not in ../gazebo-7.0/..*
-*Note: Export the gazebo paths AFTER the catkin_make because the devel directory is just created at this command*
+|*Note: Export the gazebo paths AFTER the catkin_make because the devel directory is just created at this command.*

 There may also occur an error that says that you need to install the OpenPowerlink stack library.
-In that case follow the instructions on the `OpenPowerlink Homepage <http://openpowerlink.sourceforge.net/doc/2.2/2.2.0/d1/dde/page_build_stack.html>`_
+In that case follow the instructions on the `OpenPowerlink Homepage <http://openpowerlink.sourceforge.net/doc/2.2/2.2.0/d1/dde/page_build_stack.html>`_.
 The OpenPowerlink folder lies in the *roboy_powerlink* folder.

 Part 3: Unity Setup